npusateri/perfcurve/README.md

 github install npusateri/perfcurve
 ```

+## Example
+example_curve.do provides an example use of **perfcurve** with fictional_q1.csv data.
+These files are available in the perfcurve github repo.

 ## References
 Haghish, E. F. (2020).
 Developing, maintaining, and hosting Stata statistical software on GitHub.
 The Stata Journal, 20(4), 931-951.
 Sher, Lawrence.
 (1977).
 The Perfect Curve: At Least for Grades.
 The Two-Year College Mathematics Journal.
 8(3), 148–52.
 DOI: [https://doi.org/10.2307/3027265](https://doi.org/10.2307/3027265)